DudhiData/ccf-documentation/Fabrication Notes/techniques/Bonded and Eteched-Back SOI (BESOI).md

-This is a technique used to create SOI chips
+This is a technique used to create SOI chips with very thick [[Silicon on Insulator (SOI)]] layers.
+This technique has two polished silicon wagers that both have oxide layers on the side.
+The two wafers are then bonded together using fusion bonding.
+One wafer is then thinned to the desired thickness for both the wafer, the silicon dioxide, and the total width, using [[Chemical-Mechanical Polishing (CMP)]].